armory3d/armory_docs/getting_started/scene5.md

 Let's craft the simplest example - after pressing down mouse button, we will show a 'Hello world' message.
 Start up with a default scene, switch to **Node Editor** area and select **Logic Nodes** type.
 Press **New** to create a new node tree.

 You can browse all available nodes through **Add** menu item, or simply hit **Shift + A** to start searching.
 Search for **On Mouse** node and hit enter to place it.
 This is an event node that gets triggered when the mouse button is pressed.
 Next, place a **Print** node - an action node.
 Connect **Out** socket of the **On Mouse** node to the **In** socket of the **Print** node.
 As soon as the mouse gets pressed, **Print** node gets executed.
 Lastly, we need to tell the **Print** node what to print.
-Place a **String** node and set it's value to 'Hello world!' - this is a variable node.
+Place a **String** node and set its value to 'Hello world!' - this is a variable node.
 Connect **String** and **Value** sockets.

 Each node tree has to be attached to an object using a trait system.
-Similar to the materials defining object looks, logic tree defines it's behaviour.
+Similar to the materials defining object looks, logic tree defines its behaviour.
 Select cube and create new trait in *Properties - Object - Armory Traits*.
 Set type to Logic Nodes and enter our newly created node tree as Tree entry.
 That is it - press **P** to play in viewport and click the mouse in viewport area.
 You will notice a message in a viewport header.

 ![](img/scene5/1.jpg)